MegaMek/megamek.github.io/play.md

 #### A First Campaign in MekHQ

-MekHQ is designed to be customizable to a variety of different campaign styles (e.g. mercenary, house command, pirates, clan warriors, small units, large units, highly narrative) and play styles.
+MekHQ is designed to be customizable to a variety of different campaign styles (e.g. mercenary, house command, pirates, clan warriors, small units, large units, highly narrative, etc.) and play styles.
 Its impossible to summarize all of the ways in which you could make use of MekHQ here.
 Many players enjoy using the community built Against the Bot rules which will automate many of the processes such as selection of missions, scenarios, and OpFor.

 This [step-by-step tutorial](wiki/first_campaign_mhq.html) outlines how to start up a very simple campaign, assign units and pilots and run a first scenario.